 1) What is String in Java?
 Is String is data type?
 String in Java is not a primitive data type like int, long or double.
 The string is a class or in more simple term a user defined type.
 This is confusing for someone who comes from C background.
 String is defined in java.lang package and wrappers its content in a character array.
 String provides equals() method to compare two String and provides various other methods to operate on String like toUpperCase() to convert String into upper case, replace() to replace String contents, substring() to get substring, split() to split long String into multiple String.
 2) Why is String final in Java?
 The string is final by design in Java, some of the points which make sense why String is final is Security, optimization and to maintain a pool of String in Java. for details on each of this point see Why String is final in Java.

+3) What is the difference between String and StringBuffer in Java?
+This is probably the most common question on String I have seen in Java interviews.
+Though String and StringBuffer are two different class they are used in the context of concatenating two Strings, Since String is immutable in Java every operation which changes String produces new String, which can be avoided by using StringBuffer.
+See String vs StringBuffer for more details.